Linear quantum systems: poles, zeros, invertibility and sensitivity: Invariant zeros and strong left invertibility

-\eeq where $A_\ell \triangleq A_{co}-B_{co} C_{co}$.
+where $A_\ell=A_{co}-B_{co}C_{co}$.

 \bmrk In the input observer constructed in \cite[Eq.
 (37)]{DD2023}, there is a feedback gain matrix $K_\ell$, and the resulting observer is of the Luenberger type, where the matrix $K_\ell$ guarantees the asymptotic stability of the input observer.
-For our linear quantum system \eqref{Kalmansys}, as the number of the outputs is equal to the number of the inputs, the input observer \eqref{eq:observer} has no such matrix $K_\ell$.
-In Theorem \ref{thm:stable_observer} below we will show that due to the special nature of the invariant zeros of linear quantum systems, the input observer \eqref{eq:observer} constructed above is actually asymptotically stable. \emrk
+For the linear quantum system \eqref{Kalmansys}, as the number of the outputs is equal to the number of the inputs (Remark \ref{rem:full_rank}), the input observer \eqref{eq:observer} need no such matrix $K_\ell$.
+In Theorem \ref{thm:stable_observer} below we show that due to the special nature of the invariant zeros of linear quantum systems, the input observer \eqref{eq:observer} is actually asymptotically stable. \emrk